aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/README.md

-# EKS GenAI Workshop: From LLMs to Scalable Agent Systems
+# Architect and deploy advanced Agentic AI platforms on Amazon EKS

 An 8-hour intermediate-level AWS Workshop Studio project that teaches engineers how to build production-ready Generative AI platforms on Amazon EKS.